w3c/w3c-website-redesign-documentation/_posts/2020-07-10-weeknotes-10-july.md

 * took the right path to the content
 * took a direct or indirect path
+* how long it takes to find the content
 * or if they didn't manage to find it at all

 We're all looking forward to seeing the full results next week!